top of page

 I'm asked all the time about delivering workshops - I love teaching and I do it all the time.
 In addition to partner dancing, here are two theatre workshops I offer:

-Creative movement for the stage: ages 16+, 2 hours - Trevor Copp brings students through exercises and activities to open up the possibilities for movement onstage, working to completely reimagine how the body can move with meaning.
+Creative movement for the stage: ages 16+ Trevor Copp brings students through exercises and activities to open up the possibilities for movement onstage, working to completely reimagine how the body can move with meaning.
 Drawing from A. Boal's work on community based theatre, we use games as a way to bulldoze the fixed ideas about how to move to make way for all the unexpected paths of movement.

-Reach out to me at artisticdirector@totteringbiped.ca for further details.
+Reach out to artisticdirector@totteringbiped.ca for details.

 Workshop teaching photo.jpeg